IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_custom_resolver_secondary_zone.rst

 Parameters
 ----------

+  instance_id (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

+  zone (True, str, None)
+    (Required for new resource) The name of the zone.

   resolver_id (True, str, None)
     (Required for new resource) The unique identifier of a custom resolver.

-  zone (True, str, None)
-    (Required for new resource) The name of the zone.

   transfer_from (True, list, None)